Jeannie Senior was the first woman to be appointed as a civil servant (outside the Post Office).

-Jane Hughes - later known as Jeanie (pronounced 'Janey') was born in Berkshire in 1828.
-Her brother, Thomas Hughes, was the author the popular novel Tom Brown's Schooldays which immortalises the comfortable country life of the Hughes family.
+Jane Hughes - later known as Jeanie (pronounced 'Janey') was born in Berkshire on 10 December1828, the only girl in the middle of seven boys.
+Her brother, Thomas Hughes, was the author of the popular novel Tom Brown's Schooldays which immortalises the comfortable country life of the Hughes family.

 Jeanie's relief work with soldiers returning from the Franco-Prussian War led to the foundation of the National Society for Aid to Sick and Wounded in War in 1870, forerunner of the British Red Cross.
 Dr Barnardo is said to have taken up Mrs Senior’s torch when he opened the Barkingside Girls Village Home in 1876.
 Dr Barnardo is reported to have said that ‘Boarding out… owes its introduction in England to the indefatigable labours of the late Mrs Nassau Senior’.

 Her work brought her to the attention of James Stansfield, the president of the Local Government Board.
 He was described by the historians Mr and Mrs J.L.
 Hammond as a “Victorian champion of sex equality”.
 His appointment of Mrs Senior as assistant inspector of the education of girls in pauper schools and workhouses was an ‘unpopular innovation’ and considered ‘unendurable’ to the male civil servants and was ‘fiercely resisted’.
 They provided such an ‘unfriendly atmosphere’ that Mr Stansfield was required to give Mrs Senior ‘all the encouragement he could’.
 Before he left office Mr Stansfield made Mrs Senior’s appointment to the civil service permanent so that “they could only get rid of her upon abolition terms…”.